Sehdev13/SSH-Brute-Force-Detection-Project/README.md

 ## Tools Used

-- **Kali Linux** – attacker machine used to launch the brute-force attack
 - **Hydra** – automated password-guessing tool used for SSH brute-force testing
-- **WebHost (Ubuntu)** – target system hosting the SSH service
 - **Logwatch** – log analysis tool summarizing SSH failures and activity
 - **LogAnalyzer** – real-time log viewing for SSH authentication failures
-- **/var/log/auth.log** – primary Linux authentication log used for investigation
-- **tcpdump** – packet capture tool used to observe brute-force traffic on port 22
 - **SNMP Traps** – monitored device events such as reboots, but not SSH failures
 - **LibreNMS** – network monitoring tool displaying system events and SNMP traps